exploring self-realization, sacred personhood, and full humanity

 clearing a path, making space

-for that which should have been
+for what should have been

 return to "Divorce" main-page